Id Tech 5: Marketing and licensing

 The engine was first publicly shown during the 2007 Apple Worldwide Developers Conference keynote address, then was later shown privately to an audience of potential licensees at E3 2007.
 The first public demonstration focusing exclusively on the engine took place at QuakeCon in the same year during the annual keynote held by John Carmack.

 An interview with John Carmack, the lead graphics engine developer at id (at the time), indicated that like its predecessors, id Tech 5 would eventually be released as open-source.
 The move to open source would likely come many years after id Tech 5's release as a proprietary engine.
 At QuakeCon 2007, Carmack told LinuxGames that he would integrate as little proprietary software as possible into id Tech 5, as "eventually id Tech 5 is going to be open source also.
 This is still the law of the land at id, that the policy is that we’re not going to integrate stuff that’s going to make it impossible for us to do an eventual open source release."
 Carmack resigned from id in 2013, and no source code release followed the launch of id Tech 6 in 2016.

 At QuakeCon 2010, id CEO Todd Hollenshead announced that while id Tech 5 could be shared with internal ZeniMax Media developers, the engine will not be available for external licensing.
-On November 10, 2010 it was announced that the first ZeniMax internal developer to work with the engine would be MachineGames.
+On November 10, 2010, it was announced that the first ZeniMax internal developer to work with the engine would be MachineGames.

-Arkane's "Void" engine and Tango Gameworks's "Stem" engine
+Void and Stem engines

-During the development of Dishonored 2, Arkane Studios rewrote majority of the id tech 5 for purposes required for the development of the game.
-The new version of the engine was named "Void" engine.
+During the development of Dishonored 2, Arkane Studios rewrote the majority of the id Tech 5 for purposes required for the development of the game.
+The new version of the engine was named the "Void" engine.
 Arkane removed unneeded elements from the engine like the mini open world and overhauled the graphics.
-The new engine is intended to improve in-game lighting and post-processing to help the game's visuals, and allows the game to visualize subsurface scattering.
+The new engine was intended to improve in-game lighting and post-processing to help the game's visuals, and allow the game to visualize subsurface scattering.
+The same engine was used in a standalone expansion pack Dishonored: Death of the Outsider.
+Arkane later made their 2021 game Deathloop also using the upgraded Void engine.

-During the development of The Evil Within, Tango Gameworks has also made changes to the id tech 5 engine,adding tessellation and new dynamic renderer enabling dynamic lighting to the game.
-And durning the development of The Evil Within 2 further changes have been added, and the new version of the engine was named "Stem" engine.
+During the development of The Evil Within, Tango Gameworks also made heavy changes to the id Tech 5 engine for their own game.
+During the development of The Evil Within 2 further changes were made; the new version of the engine was named the "Stem" engine.